nklabs/libnklabs/README.md

 * Firmware updates

-Almost every product needs some kind of remote firmware update capabilty these days.
-This library provides one way to do it which can be extended to match your needs:
+Almost every product needs some kind of remote firmware update capabilty.
+This library provides one way to do it which can be extended to match your
+needs:

 First, you can download a firmware update file into local flash memory using the Y-MODEM protocol over the CLI.
 Y-MODEM is an old standard protocol for